 In addition, san Luis Rey South is ranked among the top 8.8% of neighborhoods for first-time home buyers to consider in the state of California according to NeighborhoodScout's exclusive analysis.
 Homes here are priced below median housing values in the state, yet maintain moderate appreciation rates compared to other communities.
 Buying into the San Luis Rey South neighborhood is not only an accessible option but an investment opportunity for many first-time home buyers.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the San Luis Rey South neighborhood have a highly unusual car ownership.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the San Luis Rey South neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 35.4% of the households here have four, five, or more cars.
 That is more cars per household than in 96.3% of the neighborhoods in the nation.

 Did you know that the San Luis Rey South neighborhood has more Belgian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 0.7% of this neighborhood's residents have Belgian ancestry.